Zundrel/cc-tweaked-fabric/README.md

 ## Community
-If you need help getting started with CC: Tweaked, want to show off your latest project, or just want to chat about ComputerCraft here is the forum a [forum](https://forums.computercraft.cc/)
+If you need help getting started with CC: Tweaked, want to show off your latest project, or just want to chat about ComputerCraft here is the [forum](https://forums.computercraft.cc/)

 ## Known Issues
 Main Known issue